 As you look over several of our floor plans, keep in mind that each can be changed to fit specific needs.
 For example, all six of The Home Store’s Whately two story modular home floor plans started with the Whately 1, and all seven of The Home Store’s Sugarloaf ranch house plans started with the Sugarloaf 3.
 The optional modular house floor plans were created by making relatively minor and affordable modifications.
 You can do something similar to virtually any of our standard plans.

 You can also take one of our modular home plans and make it into an entirely different type.
 For example, you can turn most of our modular ranch house plans into modular Cape Cod floor plans by adding a steeper roof, a set of stairs, and rough mechanicals to the second floor.
 You can also make many Cape Cod house plans that have an unfinished second story into a chalet by adding beams in the ceiling, railings for a loft, and trapezoid windows.
 Although it requires a lot more effort and creativity, you can also make some two story modular home floor plans into a T-ranch by placing the second story perpendicular to the first story.
 These small tricks can help you expand the possibilities.

 Modular Home Handbook

 For more ideas about how to design a modular home, purchase a copy of The Modular Home, by Andrew Gianino, President of The Home Store.
-The chapter on designing a modular home will answer the following questions:
+This book will answer the following questions:

 - What are the possible widths, lengths, and heights of a module?